Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: Fast M-CSFB Transform

 \subsection{Summary and properties of the fast M-CSFB transform}

-In summary, the set up for the fast M-CSFB consists of designing the filter bank via Algorithm \ref{Al:filter_bank} and choosing the downsampling sets via Algorithm \ref{Al:downsampling}.
+In summary, as shown in the flow chart in Fig. \ref{Fig:flow_chart}, the set up for the fast M-CSFB consists of approximating the spectral density of the graph Laplacian, designing the filter bank via Algorithm \ref{Al:filter_bank} and choosing the downsampling sets via Algorithm \ref{Al:downsampling}.
 To analyze a signal, we apply each of the $M$ Jackson-Chebyshev polynomial filters output from Algorithm \ref{Al:filter_bank} to the signal, and then downsample on the corresponding set of vertices output from Algorithm \ref{Al:downsampling}.
 To synthesize a signal from its transform coefficients, we solve \eqref{Eq:approx_rec_sol} for each band and sum the results.
 The complexity of the set up is dominated by the computation of $\{\bar{T}_k(\L){\bf X}\}_{k=0,1,\ldots,K}$ via \eqref{Eq:Tkbar_rec}, which has computational complexity ${\cal O}(JK|\E|)$.
 The computational complexity of the analysis is ${\cal O}(K|\E|)$.
 So, if $N$ is large, the number of random vectors $J$ and degree of polynomial approximation $K$ are small compared to $N$, and the graph is sparse ($|\E|$ is roughly a small constant times $N$), the setup and analysis scale linearly with the number of vertices.
 If each $\varphi_m$ is taken to be an order $K$ polynomial and the conjugate gradient is run for at most $I$ iterations, the bottleneck computation of the synthesis has complexity ${\cal O}(IMK|\E|)$.
 In practice, the required number of iterations and corresponding computation time depend on the conditioning of the matrix on the left-hand side of \eqref{Eq:approx_rec_sol} and the choice of preconditioner.

-When the degree of approximation $K$ is small, the energies of the atoms of the fast, approximate transform atoms, which are of the form $\tilde{h}_m(\L){\boldsymbol \delta}_i$, may be slightly more spread in the spectral domain than those of the atoms of the form ${h}_m(\L){\boldsymbol \delta}_i$, due to the polynomial approximation of the ideal filter.
+When the degree of approximation $K$ is small, the energies of the fast, approximate transform atoms, which are of the form $\tilde{h}_m(\L){\boldsymbol \delta}_i$, may be slightly more spread in the spectral domain than those of the atoms of the form ${h}_m(\L){\boldsymbol \delta}_i$, due to the polynomial approximation of the ideal filter.
 However, the energy is also guaranteed to be supported completely within a radius of $K$ hops from the center vertex $i$ \cite{hammond2011wavelets,shuman2015vertex}.
 Thus, we have better control over the spread in the vertex domain, which, as we saw in the scale 3 wavelet atom in Fig. \ref{Fig:bunny_coef}, may be larger with the ideal filters.